theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 #
 > “ What   I    was going   to say   , ” said the Dodo in      an  offended tone     , “ was , that         the
 # .
 NSg/I+ ISg+ V   NSg/V/J P  NSg/V . .
 V/J  D   NSg  NPr/J/P D/P V/J      NSg/I/V+ . .
 V   .
 NSg/I/C/Ddem D+
 > best      thing to get   us       dry     would be     a   Caucus - race  . ”
-# NPr/VX/J+ NSg/V P  NSg/V NPr/IPl+ NSg/V/J NSg/VX NSg/VX D/P NSg/V  .
+# NPr/VX/J+ NSg/V P  NSg/V NPr/IPl+ NSg/V/J VX    NSg/VX D/P NSg/V  .
 NSg/V . .
 >
 #
 > “ What   is a   Caucus - race  ? ” said Alice ; not   that         she  wanted much       to know  , but     the